-There’s nothing more fun than learning to love a new vegetable.
-Sometimes all we need to incorporate a new veggie into our kitchen rotation is some helpful context.
+Sometimes we need a little more context to start cooking with new veggies.
+Or maybe we just need to be reacquainted.
 So, if you’re not already cooking with bok choy, here’s what you need to know to fall in love with it:

-Why it’s good for you: bok choy is packed with nutrients and is a great source of vitamins A, C, K, and calcium!
+It’s green so you already know it’s good for you.
+But to be specific, it’s a great source of vitamins A, C, K, and calcium!

-Pro tip: Bok choy will take longer to cook than it’s aromatic friends like ginger and garlic, so we recommend either cooking the bok choy first, adding some liquid to the pan to help it steam, or gently heating it with the garlic and ginger to avoid burning them while it tenderizes.
+We recommend you start cooking your bok choy with soy sauce, mirin, ginger, shallots, green onions, and sesame oil.
+It will take longer to cook than its aromatic friends like ginger and garlic, so either cook the bok choy first, adding some liquid to the pan to help it steam, or gently heat it with the garlic and ginger to avoid burning them while it tenderizes.